 Read More: Lower Back Extension Exercises

 How To: Perform the prone back extension by lying on your stomach.
-Then, you simply arch your back and lift your chest,
+Then, you simply arch your back and lift your chest, head and shoulders off of the ground without using your arms to help.
+This forces the muscles of your middle and lower back to do most of the work.

 Your back has multiple layers of muscles that are superficial, intermediate and deep.
 The muscles that extend the spine are part of the intermediate and deep layers.